COWEN:

 PAGLIA:

-about Amelia Earhart.
-Then I had my first job at Bennington College
+is about Amelia Earhart.
+Then I had my first job at Bennington

 They

-said hormones don’t even exist.
-They told me I had been
+They said hormones don’t even exist.
+They told me

 Never

-my next essay collection, I’m going to reproduce the page
+book, my next essay collection, I’m going to reproduce

-from Newsweek magazine, 1963, I wrote in a letter to the editor.
+the page from Newsweek magazine, 1963, I wrote in a letter

 What

-Tereshkova had become the first women in space.
-The Soviet Union
+Valentina Tereshkova had become the first women in space.

-opportunity for American women remains to be won.”
-That’s
+fight for equal opportunity for American women remains to

-in a plastic skirt, I’m telling you.
-She’s a fraud,
+skirt, I’m telling you.
+She’s a fraud, that